TRIPURA RAHASYA

 in 1936 as another labour of love, adding just one more

 English translation to his already extensive store.
-This was
+This

 first published in parts in the Bangalore Mythic Society’s